rosie-qwq/All-The-Jokers/readme.md

 # PSA
-always download from releases page first, then main if that isnt working, and only then from dev, if you go straight to main or dev then u might encounter problems!
+always download from releases page first, then main if that isnt working, and only then from dev, if you go straight to main or dev then u might encounter problems! also if you want help or want to help or maybe just wanna chat about balatro modpacks, check out the official ATJ discord server: https://discord.gg/zJGDf3P3N8

 # Instructions